Rowde: Amenities

 The parish has a village hall, built in 1887 as Rowde Reading Room and Coffee Tavern.

 Rowde C of E Primary Academy serves Rowde and nearby villages.
 Built in 2006, it replaced a school in Marsh Lane which was built in 1841 and extended in 1907.
-Silverwood School, to the north of the village, is a Special Needs school built around a country house of 1812.
+Silverwood School, to the north of the village, is a school for children with special educational needs, built around a country house of 1812.

 The Church of England parish church is dedicated to St. Matthew and has a 15th-century tower, the rest having been rebuilt in 1832–3 to designs of Henry Goodridge.
 It has a font designed in 1850 by Sir Matthew Digby Wyatt, architect, who was born in Rowde and lived for a time at Rowdeford House (now the home of Silverwood School).
 The six bells in the tower were cast in 1870 by John Taylor & Co.
 The building was Grade II* listed in 1962.
 Today the parish is part of the Rowde and Bromham benefice, which also covers Sandy Lane.

 There is one restaurant in Rowde, "The George & Dragon".
 A previous pub, "The Cross Keys" is now closed and is being converted into a "Premier Store", which will be the village's only shop when it opens.